Dinogorgon/VibeSec/DEPLOYMENT_CHECKLIST.md

 ## ⚠️ Important Notes

-1. **Mixed Content**: If backend is HTTP and frontend is HTTPS, browsers may block requests.
-Consider:
-   - Using HTTPS for backend (Zeabur may provide this)
-   - Or using Netlify proxy functions
+1. **Mixed Content**: Render provides HTTPS by default, so mixed content issues shouldn't occur.
+If using Netlify proxy, ensure `BACKEND_URL` is set correctly.

 2. **CORS**: Backend CORS is configured for `FRONTEND_URL`.
 Ensure this matches your Netlify URL exactly.